 Dundee Community Food Network

-As COVID-19 became more serious within the UK in 2020, we recognised the impact this would have not only on people already struggling on low incomes but that it would push more people into poverty.
+As COVID-19 became more serious within the UK in 2020, we recognised the need to adapt our approach to respond to the impact this would have not only on people already struggling on low incomes but that it would push more people into poverty.

 On 23rd March 2020 we initiated a city-wide response bringing together 24 local grassroots and small community-based projects from across the city, with Senior Managers from Dundee City Council, Councillor Lynne Short and Dundee Volunteer and Voluntary Action.
 We facilitated weekly Zoom meetings with this group, which became the Food Insecurity Network (and now Dundee Community Food Network) allowing us to hear what our communities are struggling with, tailor the support to the local projects and ensure the Council responds in an informed and relevant way.
 These projects are rooted in their local communities and are the key food providers responding to food emergency and insecurity.